 An examination of a select time, subject, or related episodes in history.
 This course emphasizes the methods of political history, one of the oldest and most respected fields among historians.
 While specific topics will vary from year to year, sample topics include Fascism, The Russian Revolution, and The English Civil War.
+This course fulfills the general education distribution requirement for History.
 (Fall, odd years)